Table of Contents:

-For this episode, Linda and her team connected us with their fastest-growing, highest-performing entrepreneurs worldwide, a group they call their Outliers.
-These aren’t startups, but what you’d call scale-ups.
+For this episode, Linda and her team connected us with their fastest-growing, high-performing entrepreneurs worldwide, a group they call their “Outliers.”
+These aren’t startups, but what you’d call “scale-ups.”
 Several of them have hit unicorn status.

 HOFFMAN: Youngme spends all her time studying companies around the world and how they’re adapting to the challenges of today’s business environment.
-She wrote Harvard’s case studies on companies like Starbucks, Ikea and Uber, and authored the best-selling book called Different: Escaping the Competitive Herd.
+She wrote Harvard’s case studies on companies like Starbucks, Ikea, and Uber, and authored the best-selling book, called Different.
 Youngme’s analysis of the questions adds a whole different level to the show.
 Youngme, so honored to have you join us.

 MOON: Thanks for having me on!
-You know, the business landscape is evolving so rapidly, it’s forced us all to re-examine conventional wisdom about what it takes to be successful today compared to, say, five, ten years ago.
+You know, the business landscape is evolving so rapidly, it’s forced us all to re-examine conventional wisdom about what it takes to be successful today compared to say, five,10 years ago.
 So this is a great opportunity for fresh insight.
 So let’s get started.

 Reid, your first question comes from Guadalajara, Mexico.
-It’s a question that’s really tailor-made for you: it’s a practical question about the kind of hyperfast company growth that you call “blitzscaling.”
-The entrepreneur is Adalberto Flores, and he runs a direct lending company called Kueski that has distributed more than $330 million in loans.
+It’s a question that’s really tailor made for you, it’s a practical question about the kind of hyper fast company growth that you call “blitzscaling.”
+The entrepreneur is Adalberto Flores, and he runs a direct lending company called Kueski, that has distributed more than $330 million dollars in loans.